Jacqueline-L-Lane/Pool-Shark/How-To-Perform-Custom-Object-Detection-on-Raspberry-Pi-Using-Tensorflow.md

 ```
 python3 export_inference_graph.py --input_type image_tensor --pipeline_config_path training/ssdlite_mobilenet_v2_coco.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph
 ```
-## 5: Copy files from VM instance on GCP back to Raspberry Pi (2 STEPS)
+## 6: Copy Files from VM instance on GCP back to Raspberry Pi (2 STEPS)

-Copy the newly created _inference_graph_ directory (which should now contain a frozen inference graph) from your VM instance to your desktop, and then from your desktop back to the raspberry pi using WinSCP (if you saved the IP addresses from Step 2 (see above)), this should be trivial
+Copy the newly created _inference_graph_ directory (which should now contain a frozen inference graph) from your VM instance to your desktop, and then from your desktop back to the raspberry pi using WinSCP (if you saved the IP addresses from Step 2 (see above)), this should be trivial.
+Save the _inference_graph_ directory under _tensorflow/models/research/object_detection_

-## 6. Testing your Custom Model:
+## 7. Testing your Custom Model:

 ### Test your Custom Model on Live Video Feed (Picamera or Webcam)